 Did that drop in supply increase prices?

-Are you finding that the demand increasing?
+Are you finding that the demand is increasing?

-Yes and after the demand has increased enough, we can start to produce the symbol to ensure it’s safe for eating.
-Which would be another cost for the farmer and middle man.
+Yes, and after the demand has increased enough, we can start to produce the symbol to ensure it’s safe for eating, which would be another cost for the farmer and middleman.

 Would that certification process be an additional cost for the farmer?

-Yes, and the middle man.
-But if organic farmers want to sell their product for more they would have to invest in getting their farm and product certified.
+Yes, and the middleman.
+But if organic farmers want to sell their product for more, they would have to invest in getting their farm and product certified.

 Do farmers have a preference?